About the Village

-Dwellings in the village will be sold under Occupation Right Agreement – sometimes referred to as Occupation Licence.
-It is important for anyone intending to purchase a villa in the Arrowtown Lifestyle Retirement Village to fully understand the nature of the ownership of their home This is covered in much more legal detail in the Occupation Rights Agreement (ORA), but to summarise:
+Villas and apartments will be sold under Occupation Right Agreement, sometimes referred to as Occupation Licence.
+It is important that anyone intending to purchase a villa in the Arrowtown Lifestyle Village fully understands the nature of the ownership of their home.
+This is covered in much more legal detail in the Occupation Rights Agreement (ORA), but to summarise:

-- When you buy a villa in Arrowtown Lifestyle Retirement Village, you sign an ORA.
+- When you buy a villa in Arrowtown Lifestyle Village, you sign an ORA.

 - This gives you the right to live in your villa and enjoy the use of all the village facilities.

-- The title to the land and building remains with the Arrowtown Lifestyle Retirement Village.
+- The title to the land and building remains with the Arrowtown Lifestyle Village.

-- The Occupational Rights Agreement does not carry any entitlement to capital gain when you move out and the villa is resold.
+- The ORA does not carry any entitlement to capital gain when you move out and the villa is resold.

 There is a lot of legal documentation around an ORA, all designed to protect you as a resident.
-For many it can be a little overwhelming, so it is important you ask your lawyer to review this and explain it if you have any queries – most lawyers are familiar with this type of contract as it is typical in the retirement village industry.
+It is important you ask your lawyer to review this and address any queries – most lawyers are familiar with this type of contract as it is typical in the retirement village industry.
 If your lawyer is not, please get him/her to contact us, and we can put them in touch with other lawyers who can run through it with them.

 There are three types of payments that you will make to Arrowtown Lifestyle Village: